seanpwhitaker/change-project/README.md

-# This is a change proessing library
+# This is a change processing library

 ## Installation